 One great thing about Chicken Korma is how flexible it is.
 This recipe shows you a traditional way to make it, but feel free to change it to suit your taste and diet.

-If you want more spice or prefer plant-based options, you can make Chicken Korma your own with these changes.
+Also, if you want more spice or prefer plant-based options, you can make Chicken Korma your own with these changes.
 Let’s look at some fun new ways to enjoy this classic curry.

 Adjusting Spices for Personal Preference